-Time

-To assess how the time since the simulated demographic event affects our ability to detect genetic changes, we used TGI on simulated data collected up to 9 years before, and after, the event, and compared them with data collected respectively right after, and right before the event year.
-We chose 9 years as the maximum time between samplings as this time lag would represent most of the “before/after” population genetic studies we encountered, and because most long-term ecological research programs monitor at a shorter time interval.
-For our analyses concerning the timing of sampling, we chose the 0.05 p-value threshold as it was a good compromise between different performance metrics in our earlier results.

 Statistical performance

-We used the False Positive Rate (FPR) and False Negative Rate (FNR) to assess the statistical performance of the TGI testing procedure.
-A false positive is a population that we know a priori did not undergo the demographic change we imposed but has been found to have done so by the TGI test.
-A false negative is a population that did experience a demographic event but was not found to have done so.
-FPR represents the number of false positives over the total number of negative tests (i.e., true negatives and false positives).
-FNR represents the number of false negatives over the total number of positive tests (i.e., true positives and false negatives).
+We assessed the statistical performance of our TGI testing procedure using the false positive rate (FPR) and false negative rate (FNR).
+In our study, a false positive was a population that we knew did not undergo the demographic change we imposed but was found to have done so using the TGI test, whereas a false negative was a population that experienced the demographic event but exhibited no significant change in the TGI test.
+The FPR is expressed as the ratio of false positives to the total number of negative tests (i.e., true negatives and false positives), and the FNR is expressed as the ratio of false negatives to the total number of positive tests (i.e., true positives and false negatives).

-A high FPR means that we often select the wrong population(s) as having changed substantially, and researchers generally want to keep it as low as possible when there are, for example, limited resources available for conservation efforts.
-The higher the FPR, the lower the selectivity of our testing procedure.
-In contrast, a high FNR means that we often fail to identify the population(s) that were actually affected.
-The higher the FNR, the lower the power of our testing procedure.
+A high FPR would indicate that our TGI measure often selected the wrong population(s) as having changed substantially and that our testing procedure was less selective.
+Researchers generally want to minimize the FPR when there are, for example, limited resources available for conservation efforts.
+In contrast, a high FNR would mean that we often failed to identify the population(s) that were actually affected and that our testing procedure had less discriminatory power.
 Researchers may want to minimize the FNR in situations where finding the right population is the most important aspect, for example, if there is limited time to take conservation action.
-Selecting a proper threshold to compare to the p-value calculated through the TGI test permutations, and therefore defining positives and negatives, is often important to identify a compromise between power (1 – FNR) and selectivity (1 – FPR).
-To characterise this compromise, we evaluated the statistical performance of TGI using a range of thresholds for FPR and FNR: 0.0001, 0.001, 0.005, 0.01, 0.015, 0.020, 0.025, 0.030, 0.035, 0.040, 0.045, 0.050, 0.055, 0.060, 0.065, 0.070, 0.075, 0.080, 0.085, 0.090, 0.095, and 0.1
+In addition, selecting a proper significance threshold for the p-value calculated from the TGI test permutations, and therefore defining which changes in genetic diversity are significant or not, is important for balancing selectivity (1 – FPR) and power (1 – FNR).
+To characterize this compromise, we evaluated the statistical performance of TGI using a range of significance thresholds for calculating FPR and FNR: 0.0001, 0.001, 0.005, 0.01, 0.015, 0.020, 0.025, 0.030, 0.035, 0.040, 0.045, 0.050, 0.055, 0.060, 0.065, 0.070, 0.075, 0.080, 0.085, 0.090, 0.095, and 0.1

+Time

+To assess how the time since the simulated demographic event affected our ability to detect genetic changes in each of the nine dispersal/spatial extent scenarios, we calculated the TGI for simulated data collected up to nine years before and after the event and compared it to the TGI calculated from data collected immediately before and after the event year.
+We chose nine years as the maximum time between samplings because this timeline is longer than most “before/after” population genetic studies in the literature and most long-term ecological research programs monitor at a shorter time interval.
+Comparisons between TGI results were based on the FPR and FNR calculated at a significance threshold of p < 0.05, as this threshold was a good compromise between different performance metrics in our earlier results.

 Controls

-Control simulations were run in which no populations were affected by demographic events and were therefore only subject to the processes of gene flow, drift, and mutation.
+We additionally ran control simulations in which populations were not affected by demographic events and were therefore only subject to the processes of gene flow, drift, and mutation.
 Dispersal was the only parameter that varied among the control simulations, resulting in three control scenarios (Table 1).
-We evaluated the FPR of these control scenarios; there was no need to compute FNR because there were no true positives/false negatives so it was always equal to 0.
-When describing the performance of other scenarios with similar dispersal parameters, we always used these control values as reference.
+We only evaluated the FPR of these control scenarios; because there were no true positives or false negatives for populations affected by the demographic event, the FNR was always equal to 0.
+The performance of experimental scenarios was always compared to the control scenario with the same dispersal capacity.

 Software